stevenbuehner/BibleVerseBundle/README.md

 # What is it?

-With this bundle you get an incredible powerfull backend to parse any text and identify bibleverses within it.
+With this bundle you get an incredible powerful backend to parse any text and identify bible verses within it.
 It works with symphony but also with any other composer system.
-The bibleverses are not only recognized, but intelligently seperated into book, chapter and vers-ranges.
+The bible verses are not only recognized, but intelligently seperated into book, chapter and vers-ranges.

-I am using it in a big installation to store and index bibleverses in the database and perform very quick and complex searches.
+I am using it in a big installation to store and index bible verses in the database and perform very quick and complex searches.

 # Features
-The library recognizes all kind of different texts as bibleveres in german and in english.
+The library recognizes all kind of different texts as bible verses in german and in english.
 For example:
 * 1Tim 3,16

 * 1 Tim 3,16f (one following verse)
 * 1 Tim 3,15-16 (multiple verses as range joined by "-")
 * 1 Tim 3,16ff (following verses with "ff" until to the chapters end)
-* 1 Timotheus 3,16 (long nameing convention)
+* 1 Timotheus 3,16 (long naming convention)
 * 1 Tim 3,15.16 (multiple verses joined with ".")
 * 1 Tim 3,15+16 (multiple verses joined with "+")
 * 1\.
-Timothy 3,16 (precreding "1." convention)
+Timothy 3,16 (preceding "1." convention)
-* I Timothy 3,16 (precreding "I" convention / with or without ".")
+* I Timothy 3,16 (preceding "I" convention / with or without ".")
-* First Timothy 3,16 (precreding "First" convention)
+* First Timothy 3,16 (preceding "First" convention)
-* 1st Timothy 3,16 (precreding "1st" convention)
+* 1st Timothy 3,16 (preceding "1st" convention)
-* 1\.Timotheusbrief 3,16 (german long nameing convention)
+* 1\.Timotheusbrief 3,16 (german long naming convention)
-* 1 Ti 3,16 (different short nameing conventions)
+* 1 Ti 3,16 (different short naming conventions)
 * 1Tim 3,16-4,2 (ranges over multiple chapters)
 * 1Tim 3 (whole Chapter)